-A futuristic-looking assault shotgun manufactured by the South African company NeoStead, The NS2000 is a 12-gauge pump-action with dual 6-round tubular magazines in a bullpup configuration.
-The bullpup action allows a longer barrel in a shorter overall package, and the dual magazine provides for loading two different types of ammo at once for multipurpose use - for example, buckshot and rubber baton rounds.
+A futuristic-looking assault shotgun manufactured by the South African company NeoStead, the NS2000 is a 12-gauge pump-action with dual 6-round tubular magazines in a bullpup configuration.
+The bullpup action allows a longer barrel in a shorter overall package, and the dual magazines, combined with a selector to load from just one magazine or alternate between both, allow for loading two different types of ammo at once for multipurpose use - for example, buckshot and rubber baton rounds - or for one type with about twice as many shells as many standard shotguns.
 Despite these interesting and useful features, the NS2000 has yet to be picked up in any large numbers.
 The fact that it hasn't been approved for import to the United States, the word's biggest (legal) firearms market, certainly didn't help.
 But it looks really cool, so it gets plenty of use in fiction.
 Unlike most pump-action shotguns, the rounds are cycled by a forward-back motion.

 See also the American-made Kel-Tec KSG, which has been gaining some popularity recently.
 The KSG uses a similar dual-mag design (but with 7 rounds per mag instead of 6, at least when using normal 2.75-inch shells) and looks similar to the NS2000 but with the magazines on the bottom behind the trigger.

 - The DDS Police in Doomsday issue the NS2000.